 - We recommend something like the Titan Armed Dining Chair by Living Made EZ (see photo on right).
 Yes, it’s on wheels, BUT the chair has a brake system to keep it from moving when a person transfers their weight from sitting to standing or vice versa.

-- If in doubt, get a professional home assessment from an Occupational or Physical Therapist to help you make the best decision for seating in your loved one’s kitchen.
+- If in doubt, get a professional home assessment from an Occupational Therapist to help you make the best decision for seating in your loved one’s kitchen.

 Helpful Kitchen Chair Ideas For Seniors